 How are our orthotics different?

-All of our custom orthotics are made from rubber compounds instead of hard plastic materials to provide you with the perfect balance of cushioning and support.
-So, whether you’re young or old, big or small, Olympic hopeful or Sunday stroller, we’ll find the right combination for you.
+Our custom orthotics are made from rubber compounds rather than hard plastic materials, to provide you with the perfect balance of cushioning and support.
+So, whether you’re young or old, big or small, need orthotics for flat feet or for high arches, Olympic hopeful or Sunday stroller, we’ll find the right combination for you.

 Nobody knows your feet better than we do.
-For this reason, the orthotist you have your consultation with will personally 3D scan your feet and manufacture your orthotics.
+For this reason, the orthotist you have your consultation with will personally 3D scan your feet and manufacture your orthotics from our in-house workshop, right here in Melbourne.
 We won’t outsource them to external workshops where the staff that manufacture them have never met you, or your feet.
 That just doesn’t make sense to us.
 Our processes ensure that all orthotics are specifically designed for your foot shape and meet the highest possible standards.
 Having your orthotics made in-house also means you will be walking in them sooner.

 At The Orthotic Clinic, we understand that people are individual.
 Some may need several adjustments to their orthotics in the weeks after their fitting; others may need none at all.
 If you need additional adjustments, we don’t think it’s fair to charge you for these extra consultations.
 That’s why all clients fitted with custom-made orthotics have up to three reviews available they are free to use for any reason in the three months following their fitting, at no additional cost.

-The Orthotic Clinic’s very own digital laboratory uses the most advanced Computer-Aided Design/Manufacture (CADCAM) technology available, and we’re pretty excited about it!
+The Orthotic Clinic’s very own digital laboratory uses the most advanced Computer-Aided Design/Manufacture (CADCAM) technology in Melbourne, and we’re pretty excited about it!

 No more messy plaster casts – we use 3D laser scanning to capture an image of the foot.
 This technology allows us to provide a quicker, cleaner and more accurate process than ever before.
 Orthotic modelling software is then used to create a tailor-made design, which is sent to our orthotic mill for fabrication.
 This means our orthotics are more precise and can be fitted in as little as three days.
 This technology also allows us to retain your orthotic design data for the manufacture of additional pairs at a significantly reduced cost.